Rivalz-ai/ADCS-docs/MultipleInputV2.md

 # Adapter

 - Adapter can be created by one or more adapters/providers
-- Adapter can has input as an array or doesn't has input(empty array)
+- Adapter must has input
-- Adapter must has output data as an array
+- Adapter must has output

 ```json
 {